Don't tell my younger self that she was still a baby herself when she got married and started a family. She already knows and will still deny it.

 I knew when they handed her to me that she was special.
 I felt Holy Spirit surround her and the overwhelmingness of it came over me.
 I needed 17 warm blankets to try and stop my shaking and crying, which it didn't.
 It would be hours before I stopped.
 I knew scientifically it was because my body was in shock of what just happened (that's what the nurse said).
 Spiritually, I knew it was because there was something so special about the child that just entered the world and this little family we just became.
 I didn't know what it was about her or why, but I knew there was a reason she was born that day.
 I knew something was coming and that there was a plan for the three of us.

-What you see isn't always what's going on.
-Unless you were close to us, you may have no clue how challenging our years were and how hard we worked at parenting and marriage.
+Unless you were close to us, you may have no clue how challenging our years were and how hard we worked at parenting and marriage and then eventually creating our businesses.
 We've learned a lot about ourselves and each other.
 Through it all, we stuck together.
 The four of us were a team and we held tight to that.

 We also recognize the timing that our family started and how we live is all part of a bigger plan on this earth.
 We need to yield to that and look at the big picture.
 Why are we here?
 Why now?
 What does our little family have to do with anything?